-Benefits can be both tangible and in-tangible but for the in-tangible benefits to have a bearing on the business case approval, they too must be measurable.
+Benefits can be both tangible and intangible but for the intangible benefits to having a bearing on the business case approval, they too must be measurable.
 For example, for customer satisfaction with a help centre, this could be measured by before and after customer surveys.
 You also need to ensure that the ability to track and report benefits delivery is built into your project delivery and explained in the business case.
 Saying exactly how you will track benefits gives a lot more credibility to your benefits case.

 There may also be some downsides to the recommended approach or dis-benefits.
 These should also be described and the reasons why they should be accepted explained.

 This section describes the money and other resources required over what timescales to deliver the project.
 Your own company may have specific headings or categories that you need to break these down by.
 Don’t forget to include the impact on the business area(s) you are implementing the project for, both as part of project delivery, and in terms of on-going costs once the project completes.

 Many organisations don’t include the costs of existing ‘business as usual’ resources involved in delivering a project.
 In my view, this is wrong as those business people could be doing other valuable work.
 There is an opportunity cost in using them on the project and this should be included.
 Find out how your organisation treats these costs and include or exclude them as appropriate.